Organizational analysis: Meta models

 Bolman and Deal lay out these frames in their book Reframing Organizations: Artistry, Choice and Leadership.
-The authors also provide many examples of how best to apply their four frames analysis.
+The authors also provide examples of how best to apply their four frames analysis.

 Organizational network analysis

 Organizational network analysis (ONA) is a method for studying communication within a formal organization to make invisible patterns of information flow and collaboration in strategically important groups visible.
 The method is applied by first mapping the relationships among people, tasks, groups, knowledge and resources of organizational systems.
 Then, analyzing the collected data with a social network analysis software in order to find organic clusters, opinion leaders, peripheral and bridging actors, indirect relations that are otherwise invisible.